Evil, Or Just Insane?

 Thus, claiming that a military response is appropriate, but not one that results in the loss of civilian life, is effectively saying that no military response is legitimate and that Israel should endure something that no other country on Earth would be expected to endure.

-excellent webpage on the ethics of war, specifically discussing the question of civilian deaths.
+Not only Judaism, but internationally agreed-upon moral norms, state that there is nothing unethical in causing the inevitable death of civilians of an enemy state as part of necessary military action.
+None other than the BBC has an excellent webpage on the ethics of war, specifically discussing the question of civilian deaths.
 Aside from mentioning the possibility that even civilians may be considered as combatants, the BBC notes that even definite non-combatants can legitimately be killed when they are not the target of the military operation.
 Unfortunately, the BBC fails to apply these ethical guidelines to its coverage of the Israeli-Arab conflict.

 So, what do we make of it when people adopt a policy to Israel that is completely at odds with normal global norms of morality?
 When it comes from some people, we can dismiss it as antisemitism, but what about when it comes from people who are not antisemitic, such as comedian Jon Stewart, or religious Jews?
 I think that it is not evil, just sheer stupidity stemming from misguided morality.
 But even though it does not come from an evil root, its effects and results - demanding that Israel suffer rockets - are evil.
 The road to hell is paved with good intentions.